 The feet and ankles bear the burden of the load of your whole body, so listening to them is very important if you have problems with your lower legs.

 I knew a person who was so good at ignoring his body window that despite ankle pain, he kept up his power walking program.
 When the pain failed to subside, he finally went to get it checked out.
 What he found out was that he had been walking with stress fractures in his feet, for who knows how long!

 The power of the will is strong indeed and you need to be especially astute if you recognize that you are a driver and forceful user of your will.
 In the above example, I never did find out on what his body-mind-soul issue was centered, specifically.
 But I do know that it was about willfully forcing himself forward in life.

-If you are the type that keeps on pushing and running through shin splints and Achilles tendonitis, and other foot or ankle problems could you be running away from something?
+If you are the type that keeps on pushing and running through shin splints and Achilles tendinitis, and other foot or ankle problems could you be running away from something?
 Does running represent a body-mind-soul issue for you?

 If your have stress fractures in your feet does this represent too much stress in your life that you are manifesting in your feet?
 There is a reason they call them stress fractures!

 When you are doing your foam roller exercises for your gastrocnemius muscles in your calves and your anterior tibialis muscles in your shins, meditate on what your body could be specifically saying to you through these sore areas.
 You can also roll the ankle area, if it doesn’t cause you pain.

 As you do these foam roller exercises and stretches, you may wish to repeat these suggested positive affirmations for health that touch on your truth, if you have issues in this area:

 As you practice the foam roller exercises I give for your gastrocnemius muscles and anterior tibialis muscles, and as you hold the shin and calf stretches, contemplate on what your sore areas may represent to you.